threewebcode/W3/blockchain/ton/ton.md

 Users can define new words (functions or macros) in Fift by using the `: name ... ;` syntax.
 These new words can then be used just like the built-in primitives.

+The operations are represented by the enumeration instructions.
+The instruction data is constructed by corresponding functions.
+The instruction is passed to program entry point and handled by the processor.
+The data are packed into slice and persisted into state.